-Many older horse books state we should clean our saddles every time we use them.
+Many older horse books state that you should clean our saddles every time you use them.
 However, that may not be practical.
 How often you clean your saddle may depend on how it is used.
-If you only use your saddles on weekends for leisurely pleasure rides, you might not need to clean your saddle as frequently as someone who participates in a sport where the saddle is exposed to sweat, mud and dirt regularly such as distance riding or cross country jumping.
+If you only use your saddles on weekends for leisurely pleasure rides, you might not need to clean your saddle as frequently as someone who participates in a sport where the saddle is exposed to sweat, mud, and dirt regularly such as distance riding or cross-country jumping.

 But, it makes sense to clean them well before storing, before a competition, or before selling one.
 (And if your stored saddle has sprouted mold, don’t worry.
 Just follow the steps below.)

 - 3 to 4 towels

 - Stiff bristle or fine wish brush (optional)

 - Small sponge

 - Small bucket or bowl of water (not hot)

 Strip the saddle of all fittings such as the girth or stirrups and undo any buckles.
 Taking off all the fittings allows you to get into the nooks and crannies, where dirt gathers, more easily.
 Wipe the saddle down with slightly dampened toweling to remove any loose dust, dirt, and hair.
 Don’t ever get your leather too wet, because this in itself can dry it out.

 Dampen the sponge in the water.
 You’ll want it damp, but not dripping wet.
 Dip it in the saddle soap and work up a lather.